w3f/Grant-Milestone-Delivery/evaluations/PRIMIS_Milestone_1_randombishop.md

 **Recommendation**
 - Implement NFT sending.
 - Check the image display issue, I suspect it to be related to the collection art being stored in chain.
-- Would be nice if the NFT had a caption, like collection name and id, something to identify it beyond the simple image.
+- Would be nice if the NFT had a caption, like collection name and id, something to identify it when image is not enough.